bdowning/sql-assassin/README.md

   in a `sqlA` tagged template string.

 * `%%`: Inserts the literal `%` character.
-  Does not consume a value.
+  Does not consume an argument.

 #### sqlA.unsafe(string: String): SqlA